-Second-year funding of Recovery In Community, a substance abuse prevention and recovery initiative.
-The purpose of the citywide initiative is to expand the number of treatment slots and increase the resources and supports available to recovering addicts and their families.
+Third-year funding of Recovery In Community, a substance abuse prevention and recovery initiative.
+The purpose of the citywide program is to expand the number of treatment slots and increase the resources and supports available to recovering addicts and their families.
 By assessing the effectiveness of a comprehensive continuum of community-based supports, the program aims to reduce relapses and drug-related crime.

-For support of ChildSightﾮ, a vision screening program for Baltimore City public middle school students for the 2000-2001 school year.
-The program, expanded to 41 schools, provides on-site refractive error eye examinations and eyeglasses to children who otherwise could not afford them.
+For continued support of ChildSight, a vision screening program for Baltimore City public middle-school students for the 2001-2002 school year.
+The program, expanding to 40 schools, enables over 12,000 students to be screened for vision correction needs.
+Free on-site refractive error eye examinations and eyeglasses are available through third-party payments.

 In support of the Baltimore Stars Coalition's participation in the 2001 Amateur Athletic Union boys' national basketball tournament.

 Toward costs of staffing to assist incarcerated fathers file for modifications of child support payments.

 For expansion of the program to recruit, select, train and provide ongoing support for 100 Teach For America corps members.
 Recent college graduates are then placed in 34 Baltimore City public schools.

 To provide scholarships at a boarding school for selected at-risk Baltimore City adolescent male students for the 2001-2002 school year.
 The grant includes funding for the salary of a retention counselor whose responsibilities are to encourage positive attitudes, appropriate social behavior and academic achievement.

 In support of the SuperKids Camp 2001, a six-week summer school educational, cultural and recreational program for inner-city Baltimore City public school students entering third grade who are performing below grade level.